How to Install macOS on a Windows PC?

 Post-Installation Configuration

-After successfully installing macOS on your Windows PC, you'll need to perform essential configurations to ensure your Hackintosh operates smoothly and reliably.
+You need to do somthig after successfully installing macOS on your Windows PC.
+You'll need to perform essential configurations to run macOS on Windows PC smoothly and reliably.
 This involves setting up the bootloader, installing necessary drivers, and optimizing system settings.

 Step 1: Set Up macOS